Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Example model setup and semiclassical Boltzmann approach

-In what follows, we take a different and complementary approach to address this issue.
+In what follows, we address this issue by taking a different and complementary approach with respect to Ref.~\cite{Biondini:2020ric}.
 As detailed in the next section and in appendix \ref{sec:AppA}, we rely on the DM relic density calculated from from Kadanoff-Baym equations in the closed-time-path formalism (CTP) of thermal field theory.
-The DM production rate, in resemblance of the optical theorem, is directly related to the imaginary part of the retarded DM self-energy, which itself can be calculated from one-loop resummed propagators.
-Crucially, we do not employ any approximations, such as the HTL approximation that would lose the information about the vacuum masses, to simplify the form of these resummed propagators.
-Thus, we expect our calculation to capture the dynamics of freeze-in for temperatures around the largest vacuum mass scale more reliably.
-Importantly, we account for both vacuum mass scales $m_F$ and $\mdm$ at all levels of our calculation, effectively extending existing works in the context of leptogenesis \cite{Garbrecht:2019zaa,Garbrecht:2013bia} that only have to deal with a single vacuum mass scale, the heavy neutrino mass.
+The DM production rate, in resemblance to the optical theorem, is directly related to the imaginary part of the retarded DM self-energy, which itself can be calculated from one-loop resummed propagators.
+Crucially, we do not employ any approximations to simplify the form of these resummed propagators -- such as the HTL approximation that in the relevant regime ($T \sim m_F$) loses the information about the vacuum masses in the thermal corrections.
+Hence our approach is valid in the relevant temperature regime and we expect our calculation to capture the dynamics of freeze-in for temperatures around the largest vacuum mass scale more accurately.
+Importantly, we account for both vacuum mass scales $m_F$ and $\mdm$ at all levels of our calculation, effectively extending existing works in the context of leptogenesis \cite{Garbrecht:2019zaa,Garbrecht:2013bia} that only involve a single vacuum mass scale, the heavy neutrino mass.